web3dozie/CSC289_GROUP2/backend/README.md

 # Momentum Task Manager — Backend API

-A small, clean Flask API for managing tasks.
-It's easy to run on your Mac, simple to extend in later phases, and straightforward for frontend teammates to integrate with.
+A simple Flask API for managing tasks.
+It’s easy to run on a Mac, can be extended as we add more features, and will connect smoothly with the frontend.

 ---